 Non-degree Students: students who are matriculated at another institution and wish to follow a course or courses for credit at Manhattan College.
-All such students must present to the Office of Admissions official correspondence noting good standing, together with an authorization to follow courses from a responsible official of the college at which they are matriculated.
+All such students must present to the Office of Admissions an academic transcript noting good standing.

 Auditors: non-matriculated students may audit one or more course with the clear understanding that no college credit will be earned.
 All persons must apply to the Office of Admissions and present evidence that they are qualified to follow the courses which they request.

 An international student is categorized as a foreign-born person who is not a citizen, national, or permanent resident of the United States, nor individuals who have been granted asylum or refugee status.
 Applicants who have applied for residency or citizenship must provide all application materials necessary to be considered for international admission until residency or citizenship has been granted.
 Students who are currently granted classification as Deferred Action for Childhood Arrivals (DACA) and students who currently reside in the United States on expired visas (undocumented students) are not considered as international students.

 Persons in F-2 status may apply for admission to the College as non-degree or degree-seeking students.
 An F-2 dependent may study part-time in any approved program at an SEVP-certified school.
 An F-2 dependent is a spouse or minor child of the F-1 student who meets all of the following conditions:

 - Has been issued a Form I-20, "Certificate of Eligibility for Non-immigrant Student Status";